leaningtech/labs/src/content/docs/cheerpj3/12-reference/01-cheerpjRunMain.md

 ---
 title: cheerpjRunMain
-subtitle: Starts an application by executing the static main method of a Java class
+description: Starts an application by executing the static main method of a Java class
 ---

 ```ts